2008 North Carolina gubernatorial election

 The 2008 North Carolina gubernatorial election was held on November 4, 2008, coinciding with the presidential, U.S. Senate, U.S. House elections, Council of State and statewide judicial elections.
 Democrat Bev Perdue won the election.
 With a margin of 3.39%, this election was the closest race of the 2008 gubernatorial election cycle.
-This was the first time that the same party that was elected governor won the concurrent presidential race since 1988.
+This was the first time that the same party that was elected governor won the state in presidential election as well since 1988.
 This was the first time Democrats did so since 1976.

 Because incumbent Governor Mike Easley was term-limited, the open-seat race was contested between Democrat Beverly Perdue, Republican Pat McCrory, and Libertarian Michael Munger.
-Likewise, Democrat Walter H. Dalton, Republican Robert Pittenger, and Libertarian Phillip Rhodes vied to replace term-limited Lieutenant Governor Perdue.
+Likewise, Democrat Walter Dalton, Republican Robert Pittenger, and Libertarian Phillip Rhodes vied to replace term-limited Lieutenant Governor Perdue.